SAS On Demand for Academics (ODA) provides free access to SAS Studio for students and professors via a web browser.

 SAS on Demand’s advantage is that it requires no installation and runs on the cloud over the internet, processing data as it connects to the cloud.
 However, you must create a SAS profile and register for SAS OnDemand for Academics.

 It’s an excellent choice for students who want to use SAS on a computer that doesn’t support the desktop version.

 We’ll begin this tutorial by discussing how to access SAS Studio using SAS ODA.
 Following that, we’ll discuss the SAS Studio user interface and how to import data into your account.

-If you’re are an Independent learner and not associated with a college or university, you can learn SAS and sharpen your analytics skills with free access to SAS On Demand for Academics: SAS Studio.
-You will also get access to:
+If you are an independent learner and not associated with a college or university, you can learn SAS and sharpen your analytics skills with free access to SAS On Demand for Academics: SAS Studio.
+You will also get access to

 - Free video tutorials that will teach you the basics of SAS programming and statistical analysis.

 - Two free e-learning courses – Programming 1 and Statistics 1.

 - An online community where you’ll find forums, software support, instructional videos, and more.

 Before you can begin using SAS On Demand for Academics, you must first create a SAS Profile and register to use SAS OnDemand for Academics.